 Arts and culture

 Weaving through the city is nearly a kilometre of arcades, dating back to Victorian and Edwardian times.
 Inside you can find independent shops, family-run cafes and cute boutiques.
 Highlights include Hobo's for vintage clothing, Rules of Play for board game enthusiasts and the world’s oldest record shop, Spillers Records.
 You can find high-end stores and well-known brands in the large modern shopping centre, St David's, just five minutes from the arcades.
+If you fancy a food walking tour around the diverse shopping arcades of the city then Loving Welsh Food provide a City of Arcades Testing Tour.
+There's the free City of Arcades history and culture guided walking tour with Fogo’s Free Tours, which operates a 'pay as you feel' basis after the tour.
 For more ideas, check out our specific guide to shopping in Cardiff.

 This area of the city was hugely significant in the 1900s, being the main way of transporting coal from South Wales to the rest of the world.
 It has since been reinvented into a waterfront escape from the city's bustle.
 Wales Millennium Centre is the country's equivalent to the Sydney Opera House, hosting shows, performances and major events inside a spectacular architectural delight.
 The Senedd, home to the National Assembly for Wales, and the Pierhead are nearby, as is the Norwegian Church in which the legendary author Roald Dahl was baptised.
 Why not check out our guide to Cardiff Bay to make the most of your visit?

 A food safari